Kharouk/100-Days-Challenge/r1-log.md

 **Today's Progress Report** Went back into Ruby.
 Learned how to solve FizzBuzz by memory now as well as the Fibonnaci Sequence. <br />
 **Thoughts**: Doing well on the pre-work.
 I'm moving quite fast, as anticipated.
 Will make sure to complete the work before Iceland. <br />
 **Any Link**: [Twitter](https://twitter.com/AlexKharouk/status/1026879070645219330)

+### R1D7&8 - August 9 2018
+**Today's Progress Report**: Every hour is Ruby.
+Completed several difficult challenges with little help. <br />
+**Thoughts**: Super invested into learning.
+Learning patience is key when problem-solving.
+Can't stop now. <br />
+**Any Link**: No time with working my Portfolio App.
+But will need to find the time.